damienjburks/terraform-aws-secure-static-site/README.md

 3. If primary origin returns 5xx errors, CloudFront automatically fails over to secondary origin
 4. S3 replication keeps failover bucket synchronized with primary
 5. All access is logged to encrypted logging bucket

+## Deployment Status

+### ✅ Core Functionality (Stable - v1.1.2+)

+The following features are **production-ready** and thoroughly tested:

+- ✅ **S3 Website Buckets**: Multi-region buckets with encryption and intelligent tiering
+- ✅ **CloudFront Distribution**: CDN with origin groups and failover
+- ✅ **Custom Domain Support**: ACM certificates with auto-validation
+- ✅ **DNS Management**: Route53 zones and records with smart domain handling
+- ✅ **Security Headers**: HSTS, CSP, X-Frame-Options, and more
+- ✅ **Cross-Region Replication**: Automated S3 replication between regions
+- ✅ **Cost Optimization**: S3 Intelligent Tiering for automatic cost savings

+### 🚧 Advanced Security Features (New in v1.2.0)

+The comprehensive security module is available but temporarily disabled by default:

+- 🆕 **Security Module**: Complete security monitoring and audit framework
+- 🆕 **CloudTrail Logging**: Multi-region API audit logging with KMS encryption
+- 🆕 **CloudWatch Monitoring**: Security event detection with automated alerting
+- 🆕 **Cross-Region Security**: Security logs replicated across regions
+- 🚧 **WAF Protection**: Web Application Firewall (optional, `enable_waf = false` by default)

+**Note**: The security module is commented out in main.tf while we finalize cross-region configurations.
+It can be enabled by uncommenting the security module block.

+**Recommendation**: Use the core functionality for production deployments.
+Advanced security features will be re-enabled in a future release once configuration issues are resolved.

 ## Security Model